 O Lord, you have seduced me and I was seduced.

 The film starts with an intimate closeup of a young monk praying on his knees.
-The pop and hiss of burning wood from an open stove are the only audile distraction.
+The pop and hiss of burning wood from an open stove are the only audible distraction.
 Immediately, we are transmuted from our temporal world into a timeless sanctuary as we are taken on a journey into the very suchness of all ephemeral things.

-The exquisite camerawork, completely devoid of any egoic agenda, acts as an elegant egress into this mystical paradise where the very fabric of existence is reduced to its elemental components of light and space and time—motes of dust floating through a sunbeam; the play of shadow on a wooden floor; a candle flame dancing in a draft.
+The exquisite camerawork, completely devoid of any egoic agenda, acts as an elegant egress into this mystical paradise where the very fabric of existence is reduced to its elemental components of light and space and time—motes of dust floating through a sunbeam; the play of shadow on a wooden floor; a candle flame dancing in a draught.

-And yet it is the silence that becomes the principal protagonist, representing something far greater than simply the absence of sound or a need to maintain monastic decorum.
-Silence is witnessed as the substratum of all creation, the ultimate meaning of existence, its infinite embrace sustaining and nourishing all those who imbibe at her sacred fount.
+And yet it is silence that becomes the principal protagonist, representing something far greater than simply the absence of sound or a need to maintain monastic decorum.
+Silence is witnessed as the substratum of all creation, the ultimate meaning of existence, its infinite embrace sustaining and nourishing all those who drink at her sacred fount.